-NOTE: Each lamphead contains two magnetrons.
+NOTE: Each lamphead contains two magnetrons that are part of a matched pair.
+The magnetrons should be replaced as a set.
 The replacement procedure is the same for each magnetron.

 Magnetron Removal

 1. Follow steps 1-7 under Internal Component Replacement beginning on page 4-6 to remove the lamphead cover.